 - Start your cookie production this week!
 I know it seems early, but if you check out this post on how to be organized with your holiday baking, you’ll be surprised how easy it can be!!

 - Order your turkey!
 If you use a fresh turkey, just get this detail out of the way – it’s literally one phone call!!
 And if you use a frozen turkey, keep your eye out for deals over the next few weeks (you can even ask your local grocer when they think the best deal will be had for holiday turkeys!)…just make sure not to leave it until the last minute!
-I’ll be posting my recipe for my bacon weave turkey in the next few weeks and I’ll insert it here.
+I’ve posted my recipe for my bacon weave turkey in another post (you can find it here) along with a bunch of helpful tips on cooking the perfect bird so you don’t have to stress here either (hint: it’s easier than you think!).
 If you have a smaller family, you can also just stuff some turkey scallopine with stuffing, roll it and cook it that way!!

 3rd Week of December (roughly one week before the big day:)